BruOp/personal-website/content/blog/frustum_culling/index.md

 }
 ```

-The visibility test is simple: we use our AABB corners (`min` and `max`) to initialize eight vertices.
-Then transform each vertex to clip space, then perform our test as defined above:
+The visibility test is simple: we use our AABB corners (`min` and `max`) to initialize eight vertices, then transform each one to clip space and then perform our test as defined above:

 ```cpp
 bool test_AABB_against_frustum(mat4& MVP, const AABB& aabb)